liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

   jungle/purchase/response | synchronous  | Sales, Warehouse | Procurement  |
 ---

-The following image shows asynchronous messaging in which messages are dispatched *serially*.
+The following image shows asynchronous messaging, with its serial dispatchment of messages:

 ![Figure 9.3: Asynchronous messaging with *serial* dispatching](../../images/msg-bus-async-serial-msg.png)

 Let's package the message as a `JSONObject` and send it to the destination:

     JSONObject jsonObject = JSONFactoryUtil.createJSONObject();